lorenzo-rovigatti/comp_bio_notes/folding.md

 (sec:affine_gaps)=
 ### Affine gap penalty

 For both the global and local alignment algorithms introduced we have used a linear gap penalty: the cost of adding a gap is constant, regardless of the nature of the aligned character, or of the length of the gap.
 From the biological point of view, this means that an indel of *any* length is considered as the result of independent insertions or deletions.
 However, in reality long indels can form in single evolutionary steps, and in these cases the linear gap model overestimates their cost.
 To overcome this issue, more complex gap penalty functions have been introduced.
 As mentioned before, a generic gap penalty function would result in an algorithmic complexity worse than $\mathcal{O}(N^2)$ (where for simplicity I'm considering two sequences of the same length).
 Let's see why.
-Any gap penalty function can be implemented in the Needleman-Wunsch or Smith-Waterman algorithms by changing the recursive rule, which can be done trivially for element $F_{i,j}$ by evaluating terms such as $\max_{0 \leq k \leq i} \lbrace F_{k,j} + d_{i - k} \rbrace$ and $\max_{0 \leq k \leq i} \lbrace F_{i,k} + d_{i - k} \rbrace$.
+Any gap penalty function can be implemented in the Needleman-Wunsch or Smith-Waterman algorithms by changing the recursive rule, which can be done trivially for element $F_{i,j}$ by evaluating terms such as $\max_{0 \leq k \leq i} \lbrace F_{k,j} + d_{i - k} \rbrace$ and $\max_{0 \leq k \leq j} \lbrace F_{i,k} + d_{j - k} \rbrace$, where $d_x$ is the cost of a gap of size $x$.
 However, this means that the update of every cell of the dynamic programming matrix would take $\mathcal{O}(N)$ instead of $\mathcal{O}(1)$, bringing the algorithmic complexity up to $\mathcal{O}(N^3)$ (for $N = M$ sequences).

 However, the computational cost can be mitigated by using particular gap penalty functions.
 Here I will present the most common variant, which is known as the *affine* gap penalty.
 In this model, the cost of a gap of size $k$ is